SMILEConsortium/smileplug-bsp/README.md

 NPM Modules:

 * forever (install in global)
-* forever-webui (npm package is busted, use BETA, off HEAD of https://github.com/SMILEConsortium/forever-webui.git) , wget https://nodeload.github.com/FGRibreau/forever-webui/tarball/master , install dependencies, access on port 8085
+* forever-webui (npm package is busted, public repo is defunt, so we have forked here, off HEAD of https://github.com/truedat101/forever-webui.git) , wget https://nodeload.github.com/truedat101/forever-webui/tarball/master , install dependencies, access on port 8085

 Other Non-NPM Node Software:
 * SMILE Server 0.2.3 (this holds pointers to all Android software used)